Climate of Mars: Historical climate observations

 Giacomo Maraldi determined in 1704 that the southern cap is not centered on the rotational pole of Mars.
-During the opposition of 1719, Maraldi observed both polar caps and temporal variability in their extent.
+During the opposition of 1719, Maraldi observed both polar caps and the temporal variability in their extent.

 William Herschel was the first to deduce the low density of the Martian atmosphere in his 1784 paper entitled On the remarkable appearances at the polar regions on the planet Mars, the inclination of its axis, the position of its poles, and its spheroidal figure; with a few hints relating to its real diameter and atmosphere.
-When Mars appeared to pass close by two faint stars with no effect on their brightness, Herschel correctly concluded that this meant that there was little atmosphere around Mars to interfere with their light.
+When Mars appeared to pass close by two faint stars with no effect on their brightness, Herschel correctly concluded that this meant there was little atmosphere around Mars to interfere with their light.

 Honore Flaugergues's 1809 discovery of "yellow clouds" on the surface of Mars is the first known observation of Martian dust storms.
-Flaugergues also observed in 1813 significant polar-ice waning during Martian springtime.
+Flaugergues also observed in 1813 significant polar ice waning during Martian springtime.
 His speculation that this meant that Mars was warmer than Earth proved inaccurate.

 Martian paleoclimatology

-There are two dating systems now in use for Martian geological time.
+There are two dating systems currently in use for Martian geological time.
 One is based on crater density and has three ages: Noachian, Hesperian, and Amazonian.
-The other is a mineralogical timeline, also having three ages: Phyllocian, Theikian, and Siderikian.
+The other is a mineralogical timeline, which also has three ages: Phyllocian, Theikian, and Siderikian.